-Landlocked between Thailand and Vietnam, the long forgotten backwater of Laos is startlingly beautiful with rolling mountains, jagged limestone cliffs, brooding jungles, remote tribal villages and the mighty Mekong River.
+Landlocked between Thailand and Vietnam, the long forgotten backwater of Laos is startlingly beautiful with rolling mountains, jagged limestone cliffs, brooding jungles, remote tribal villages and not forgetting its lifeline, the mighty Mekong River.
 The pace of life is slow, centuries-old traditions are lovingly retained and the Lao people wonderfully welcoming.